andrewscoolblogs/andrewscoolblogs.github.io/blogs/understanding-and-reducing-anxiety.md

 Sometimes you end up with a health issue later in life that is terminal.
 All you can do is just accept the situation and say "whatever happens, it's okay."

 #### Meditation
+I don't want to get into much detail on meditation in this blog post because meditation could easily quadrouple the length of this blog post.
+There are many different types of meditations and different types of meditations work better for different people.
+You just have to experiment and see what works for you.
+Meditation is just another tool for reducing anxiety.
+It takes a ton of practice before you start to see much benefit.
+There are many resources online if you want to learn more about meditation.
+I just want you to be aware that this option exists.

 ### Miscellaneous

 #### Which technique is the best?

 #### Are these physical symptoms just anxiety related or is something actually wrong with me?